alexander-danilenko/dwnd/README.md

-# DWND = **D**rude on **W**indows **N**ative **D**ocker
+# **D**rude on **W**indows **N**ative **D**ocker

 If you are happy *Mac* or *Linux* user - you can close this page, there is no helpful information for you, just do what you do as before, you rocks! :)

-But if you are Microsoft Windows user - this repo is exactly what you have looked for if you wanted to run your local web-development environment using Docker.
+But if you are **Microsoft Windows 10** user - this repo is exactly what you have looked for if you wanted to run your local web-development environment using Docker.

-As you probably know it's pretty painfull to install and work with [Drude (Docker environment for Drupal)](https://github.com/blinkreaction/drude) on Windows.
+As you probably know it's pretty painfull to install and work with [Drude](https://github.com/blinkreaction/drude) (Docker environment for Drupal) on Windows.
 This hell with Vagrant and VirtualBox versions, virtual filesystems, very looong start/stop of containers because of complexity of Drude.
 Well, it's not a problem anymore!
-We can just use Drude's Docker containers in *Native Docker for Windows* and do whatever we want manually!
+We can just use Drude's Docker containers in **Native Docker for Windows** and do whatever we want manually!
 Yay!

-If you are geek - you will love it, I promise.
+Just remember, **Drude PowerShell module and all this repo contents are not official parts of Drude!
+It's just workaround for Windows 10 users who suffered long enough.**

-### Requirements for running Drude on Windows:
+### Requirements for running Drude Powershell module on Windows:
 1. Windows 10 Professional / Enterprise / Education
 </br>
 `Standard editions will not work with Native Docker because of missing Hyper-V in them` ([see details here](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility)).